Sleep Apnea Symptoms

 Problems with Memory or Concentration

-Another side effect of not getting enough quality sleep is compromised cognitive function.
+Another side effect of sleep apnea is compromised cognitive function.
 Someone with sleep apnea might have continual problems concentrating or remembering something.

 Irritability or Mood Swings